CZ-NIC/knot-resolver/doc/upgrading.rst

   the human readable output.
 For example API call ``tojson(cache.stats())\n`` will return JSON string with ``cache.stats()`` results represented as dictionary.
   Function ``tojson()`` is available in all resolver versions >= 1.0.0.
+* DoH served with http module :ref:`DNS-over-HTTP (DoH) <mod-http-doh>` will be marked as legacy and won't receive any more bugfixes.
+A more reliable and scalable DoH module will be available instead.
+The new DoH module will only support HTTP/2 over TLS.

 5.0 to 5.1
 ==========